Erasmus+ funding is available for professional services and academic staff to undertake short training visits in Europe and beyond.

 I’m back from Barcelona!
 This was an excellent trip, thank you for all your help in organising it!

-For full details of travel and subsistence grant amounts, please see our Grant Allowances page.
+For details of travel and subsistence grant amounts, please see our Grant Allowances page.